-PHYE 139 Kickboxing with Jeet Kun Do Concepts - Level 1 36-54 hours integrated lab; 36-54 hours total
+1-1.5 UNITS Kickboxing with Jeet Kune Do Concepts - Level 1 36-54 hours integrated lab; 36-54 hours total

 Entry level kickboxing course incorporating June Fan Jeet Kune Do boxing concepts.
-Level 1 focuses on conditioning, attribute training.
+Level 1 focuses on conditioning, skills and attribute training.
 Most techniques and practice drills will be from the kicking and punching range.
 Some basic trapping techniques will be discussed.
-No grappling techniques will be incorporated in level.
+No grappling techniques will be incorporated at this level.
 This course will require student to purchase boxing gloves.
 Light contact focus mitts provided.